Presenter Guidance:

 Your guest presenter link will be sent to your closer to your presentation date.
 If you are giving a talk presentation, please access the online presentation room 5 minutes before the start of the session.

-Flash Talk presenters in the first half of Flash Talk sessions (before the first Panel Questions) should access the online presentation room 5 minutes before the start of the session.
+Talk presenters should access the online presentation room 5 minutes before the start of the session.

 Timing - Talks

-Talks are limited to 10-14 minutes.
+Talks are limited to 14 minutes.
+However, we recommend speaking for around 12 minutes to allow time for questions.
+Talks that last 14 minutes will not have time for questions.
 We would like to impress upon speakers that it is vital their talks do not over-run.
 The Session Chairs will be very strict in ending talks that run over their allotted time, to ensure the meeting stays on schedule.

 Format